quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ```

 Now we re-perform the denoising step by modifying the **Expected Error (ee)** threshold.
-Just remember **ee** is a way to meausure the number of nucleotides that are probably wrong in our sequences:
+Just remember **ee** is a way to measure the number of nucleotides that are probably wrong in our sequences:
 ![](ee-2.png)

 The option we introduce are `--p-max-ee-f` and `--p-max-ee-f`.